Students interested in military scholarships may be required to complete a FAFSA as part of the application process.

 Virginia Tech Corps of Cadets

-The Corps offers scholarships that do not require military service, including an Emerging Leader Scholarship awarded to at least 200 incoming cadets each year and a Commandant's Scholarship for current cadets.
-For information, contact the Assistant Commandant for Recruiting for the Corps of Cadets at:
+The Corps offers scholarships that do not require military service, including an Emerging Leader Scholarship for incoming cadets and a Commandant's Scholarship for current cadets.
+For information, contact the Corps of Cadets at:

-At least sixty incoming cadets who choose to be a member of the Highty-Tighties, the corps of cadets’ regimental band, will be awarded a $1,000 stipend their first year.
+At least sixty incoming cadets who choose to be a member of the Highty-Tighties, the corps of cadets’ regimental band, will be awarded a $2,000 stipend, $1,000 each year for their first two-years in the band.
 For more information, contact:

 Air Force (AFROTC)